I need to come out of the closet…

 Consensual non-monogamy is born from multiple scenarios…

-Whether you’re happily married but don’t have a spark in the bedroom anymore…
+Whether you’re happily married but don’t experience sexual satisfaction anymore…

-Or whether you’re on the dating scene looking to be involved with multiple partners, each contributing their own flavors and personalities.
+Or whether you’re on the dating scene looking to be involved with polyamorous relationships, each contributing their own flavors and personalities.

 No matter what the situation, there is a consensual non-monogamous setup.
 Here are some examples: